alindeman/upgradingtorails4/text/61_action_controller_and_action_view.markdown

 end
 @@@

-In this case, the `current_user`'s ID is used when generating the ETag.
+In this case, the `current_user`'s ID is included when generating the ETag.
 As a result, different ETags will be generated for every user, even for the same version of `@widget`.
 Information leak patched!

 However, it can be a pain to remember to add this scoping in every controller